 - Dopamine.
 Provides pleasure and encourages us to seek positive stimuli.

 - Testosterone.
 Increases sexual drive and risk taking behaviors.

 From a chemical perspective, love is a gentle romantic comedy, while limerence is a full blown spy thriller that puts you in the middle of a 1 vs 100 hand to hand combat scene.

-Fortunately, over time, as the relationship strengthens, the brain secretes less and less of these chemicals and instead switches over to producing oxytocin and vasopressin, a much more calming and peaceful combination.
+As the relationship strengthens, the brain secretes less and less of these stress chemicals and instead switches over to producing calming ones oxytocin and vasopressin.

 How long does limerence last ?